Non-Northwestern Summer Programs

 Northwestern is not affiliated with these programs, but students have participated in them during past years and have been eligible to transfer credit.
 You can review student evaluations of these programs at the Study Abroad Office.

-If you're interested in a program that is not listed below, you may need to meet with a Study Abroad Adviser to determine if the credits are transferable to NU or if you'll need to explore other options.
-Don't forget to review the Steps to Apply for a Non-NU Summer Program for more details.
+Interested in a program not listed below?
+Your next step is to contact the Study Abroad Office to determine if the credits are transferable to NU or if you'll need to explore other options.
+Review the Steps to Apply for a Non-NU Summer Program for more details.

 - Boston University (Summer in Peru, Summer in Argentina)